bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 * remove `provided` scopes and pin minimal runtime deps,
 * add a semantic version and release process (e.g., GitHub Release + `mvn deploy` to Maven Central),
 * keep the Mustache overlay in-repo for transparent builds.

+---

+## 📦 Related Module

+This client is generated from the OpenAPI spec exposed by:

+* [customer-service](../customer-service/README.md) — Sample Spring Boot microservice (API producer).